Sewanee and Yale Collaborations

 Grades and Credits

 This program is an approved Sewanee off-campus academic program that is also formally acknowledged and approved by Yale Medical School.
 Students will be officially enrolled at Sewanee during the semester that they are at Yale.
-Grades will count as if the work were for an on-campus Sewanee course, except that there will be an allowance for more than one pass-fail course during the semester (counting toward the maximum of 4 for students in the College).
+Grades will count as if the work were for an on-campus Sewanee course.
 At most, 16 semester-hours credit will be granted for the program.

 We expect that most students will need or want to acquire the standard 16 semester hours of credit for the semester at Yale; we expect that typically 12 of these 16 credit hours will be research-related credit with 4 hours of separate course credit.
 The research-related credit will typically include participation in a semester-long research methods seminar (4 semester hours) as well as 4 credit hours for the semester research and 4 credit hours for the research paper.
 The research methods seminar during the semester is organized around presentations of individual research projects with detailed critique of both project designs and findings.
 Seminar participants learn about research methods through these hands-on, project-specific presentations.
-The seminar courses available for the first two years of the program are:
+The courses currently available for the program (dependent on their continued offering at Yale) are:

 These Yale courses have been formally approved as part of Sewanee's curriculum by Sewanee's Curriculum and Academic Policy Committee, and by the college faculty.